EPICcake808/EPICcake808.github.io/essays/FinalProject.md

 - **League structures:** ranked ladders with custom MMR or scheduled season-based play
 - **Matchmaking:** automatically generated through the platform or managed manually by organizers
 - **Scheduling assistance:** optional AI tools can analyze uploaded schedules or manual inputs to recommend match times
-- **VOD uploads:** players can upload gameplay recordings or match highlights for later review

 Organizers and admins can oversee events, verify results, and handle reports for fair play.
 CampusArena combines accessibility and flexibility—supporting everything from casual club tournaments to structured seasonal competitions.